-The Fund, developed for individuals, educational facilities and charity organisations wishing to engage in projects that benefit the environment and local community, is donating a total of £40,000 in 2021 by way of grants to projects that are aligned with the goals of the Strategy for Nature:
+The Fund, developed for individuals, educational facilities and charity organisations wishing to engage in projects that benefit the environment and local community, donates a total of £40,000 in a given year by way of grants to projects that are aligned with the goals of the Strategy for Nature:

 - Goal 1: Connect our island community with nature

 - Goal 2: Care for nature to ensure the diversity and resilience of our natural capital and assets

 - Goal 3: Foster and share knowledge about nature